reuelsc/SCCMDocs.pt-br/sccm/mdm/deploy-use/enroll-hybrid-android.md

 ## <a name="enable-android-for-work-enrollment"></a>Habilitar o registro do Android for Work
 As etapas a seguir permitem que o Configuration Manager gerencie dispositivos Android com um perfil de trabalho.

-1. Crie uma conta do Google em https://accounts.google.com/SignUp para usar como conta de administrador do Android for Work.
+1. Crie uma conta do Google em https://accounts.google.com/SignUp a ser usada como a conta do administrador do Android.
 Também é possível entrar com a conta associada a todas as tarefas de gerenciamento do Android for Work nesse locatário do Intune.
 Essa conta pode ser do Google compartilhada entre os administradores que gerenciam dispositivos Android.
 Essa é a conta do Google que sua organização usa para gerenciar e publicar aplicativos no console do Play for Work.
 Você usará essa conta para aprovar os aplicativos na loja do Play for Work, portanto, mantenha o controle do nome da conta e senha.
 2. Habilite o registro do Android associando a conta do Google ao locatário do Intune gerenciado no Configuration Manager:
    1. No console do Configuration Manager, no espaço de trabalho **Administração**, escolha **Visão Geral** > **Serviços de Nuvem** > **Assinaturas do Microsoft Intune** e escolha sua assinatura do Intune.
    2. Na guia **Início** do grupo **Assinatura**, escolha **Configurar Plataformas** > **Android for Work**.